brotherlogic/recordcollection/README.md

 # recordcollection

-Website for managing a record collection using a discogs backend.
-Send requests / pull requests to brotherlogic@gmail.com also gifts.
+Server for hosting the record collection.